Vetpetmon/uBlock-residue-free/README.md

 This list protects users from sketchy software, phishing, typosquatting attacks, and more.

+### DISCLAIMER
+Absolutely do not rely on Chromium-based browsers with any kind of security setup.
+Chromium browsers intentionally break adblockers and other security addons.
+Pair this with Mozilla-based web browsers like Firefox and Waterfox for a truly protective setup.

 ## How to use
 Simply import the following url into your filter lists: